geerlingguy/ai-benchmarks/README.md

 [![.github/workflows/shellcheck.yaml](https://github.com/geerlingguy/ai-benchmarks/actions/workflows/shellcheck.yaml/badge.svg)](https://github.com/geerlingguy/ai-benchmarks/actions/workflows/shellcheck.yaml)

-This repository contains AI/LLM benchmarks and benchmarking data compiled by Jeff Geerling, using a combination of [Ollama](https://ollama.com) and [llama.cpp](https://github.com/ggml-org/llama.cpp).
+This repository contains AI/LLM benchmarks _for single node configurations_ and benchmarking data compiled by Jeff Geerling, using [llama.cpp](https://github.com/ggml-org/llama.cpp) and [Ollama](https://ollama.com).

+**For automated AI cluster benchmarking**, see [Beowulf AI Cluster](https://github.com/geerlingguy/beowulf-ai-cluster).
+Results from that testing are also listed in this README file below.

-Benchmarking AI models can be a bit daunting, because you have to deal with hardware issues, OS issues, driver issues, stability issues... and that's all before deciding on:
+Benchmarking AI models is daunting, because you have to deal with hardware issues, OS issues, driver issues, stability issues... and that's all before deciding on:

   1. What _models_ to benchmark (which quantization, what particular gguf, etc.?)
   2. _How_ to benchmark the models (what context size, with or without features like flash attention, etc.?).